Revisiting Koehler's experiment of measuring the ratio of the specific heats of air by self-sustained oscillations: Periodic Solutions of Model Equations

 Returning to the original system described by Eqs. \ref{matrix form 3D_equation}, we now consider the case in 3D space with a separation plane $\{y=0\}$.
 For the most typical and simplest periodic solution, the trajectory crosses the plane $\{y=0\}$ once upwards and once downwards within one period, intersecting it at two distinct points, denoted as $A$ and $B$.
 On the projection plane $(u, p)$, let $A^{*}$ and $B^{*}$ represent the projections of points $A$ and $B$, respectively.
 At these two points, the projection of the periodic orbit transitions between subspaces.
 This correspondence allows the separation plane $\{y=0\}$ in the 3D system to be effectively reduced to a straight line connecting $A^{*}$ and $B^{*}$ in the 2D system.
 As a result, the periodic solutions of the original 3D system can be studied entirely within this simplified 2D framework.
 Since the periodic behavior of such 2D PWLD systems has been analyzed in the previous section, the periodic properties of the 3D system can be deduced accordingly.
 Specifically, a periodic solution that alternates between the half-spaces ${y\geq 0}$ and ${y<0}$ during a complete cycle retains a period that closely approximates the Rüchardt period.

-Figures \ref{Phase portrait and oscillations of 3D with symmetric y oscillation} and \ref{Phase portrait and oscillations of 3D with asymmetric y oscillation} present the numerical simulation results of the 3D system (\ref{matrix form 3D_equation}) under different \( J \) (gas pumping).
-Figures \ref{Phase portrait and oscillations of 3D with symmetric y oscillation} shows the case of symmetric oscillation of the displacement $y$ of the small ball relative to the position of the hole.
+Figures~\ref{Phase portrait and oscillations of 3D with symmetric y oscillation} and~\ref{Phase portrait and oscillations of 3D with asymmetric y oscillation} present the numerical results of the 3D system (\ref{matrix form 3D_equation}) under different \( J \) (pumping).
+Figure~\ref{Phase portrait and oscillations of 3D with symmetric y oscillation} shows the case where the oscillation is symmetric about the plane $\{y=0\}$.
 When the ball passes through the small hole position, the pressure inside the container approaches the equilibrium pressure $P_0$, corresponding to the dimensionless reduced pressure $p\sim0$.
-As seen in Fig. \ref{Phase portrait and oscillations of 3D with symmetric y oscillation}(b), in the projection plane, the equivalent separation line nearly coincides with the line connecting the two foci, corresponding to the motion depicted in Fig. \ref{Phase portrait and oscillations of 2D with p=0}.
+As shown in Fig.~\ref{Phase portrait and oscillations of 3D with symmetric y oscillation}(a), the equivalent separation line in the projected $(u,p)$ plane nearly coincides with the line connecting the two foci, resembling the motion shown in Fig.~\ref{Phase portrait and oscillations of 2D with p=0}.
 Over a complete period, the trajectory rotates through angles of $ 0.9921~\pi$ and $ 0.9996~\pi $ in the two half-planes, respectively.
-The corresponding running time 3.1524 and 3.1424 are very close to $ \frac{T_{+}}{2}~(3.1778) $ and $ \frac{T_{-}}{2}~(3.1438)$, respectively, and the entire period $T=6.2948$ is very close to the reduced Rüchardt period of $2\pi$.
-Additionally, the values of $u_1$ (11.1352) and $u_2$ (-10.7759) calculated by Eq.(\ref{calculation results of u1 and u2}) are also very close to those in Fig. 4 (f) (11.1144 and -10.7532).
+The corresponding running time 3.15 and 3.14 are very close to $ \frac{T_{+}}{2}~(3.18) $ and $ \frac{T_{-}}{2}~(3.14)$, respectively, and the entire period $T=6.29$ is very close to the reduced Rüchardt period of $2\pi$.

-Figures \ref{Phase portrait and oscillations of 3D with asymmetric y oscillation} illustrates two cases of asymmetric oscillation of the displacement $y$.
-In these cases, the equivalent separation line deviates from the line connecting the two foci, corresponding to the motion depicted in Fig. \ref{Phase portrait of 2D with y=1.2E-3}.
+Figure~\ref{Phase portrait and oscillations of 3D with asymmetric y oscillation} illustrates two cases of asymmetric oscillation of the displacement $y$ about the plane $\{y=0\}$.
+In these cases, the equivalent separation line deviates from the line connecting the two foci, resembling the motion shown in Fig.~\ref{Phase portrait of 2D with y=1.2E-3}.
 Over a complete period, the trajectory no longer rotates through angles close to $\pi$ in each half-plane.
-However, the total angular displacement still approaches $2\pi$, and the entire period (6.305 or 6.2841) remains close to the reduced Rüchardt period of $2\pi$.
+However, the total angular displacement still approaches $2\pi$.